 - Please arrive half an hour prior to class starting.

-- Get the horse’s grooming box and tack
+- Get the horse’s grooming box

 - Speak to your horse as you approach in the stall

-- Slide the halter over his/her head
+- Slide the halter over his/her head and fasten the halter closed

 - Always use a lead rope when leading a horse from the stall